-What they do What it means for us

-Emotional

-Infants Begins the "bonding" process essential for human emotional development.
+What they do What it means for us Emotional Infants Begins the "bonding" process essential for human emotional development.
 Begins to develop trust as the child learns that her needs will be met.
-One or two loving caring familiar caregivers should provide primary care to one child (Relevant Character Counts![®] Pillar: Caring).
-Tune in to child's needs so you can make accurate assessments about what the child needs and respond appropriately (Caring & Responsibility).

-Social & Emotional

-Toddlers (1 & 2 Year-Olds) One-Year Olds Want to do things independently.
+One or two loving caring familiar caregivers should provide primary care to one child (Relevant Character Counts!® Pillar: Caring).
+Tune in to child's needs so you can make accurate assessments about what the child needs and respond appropriately (Caring &amp; Responsibility).
+Social & Emotional I & 2 Year-Olds) One-Year Olds Want to do things independently.
 Temper tantrums are common.
 Enjoy playing by themselves or beside (not with) other children.
 Have difficulty sharing toys.
 Cannot remember rules.
 View themselves as the center of the world.
 Become increasingly self-aware.
 Express new emotions like jealousy, affection, pride, and shame.
 Show increasing fears.
 Continuously ask for their parents.
 Have rapid, intense, short-lived mood shifts.
 Routines are very important.
 Two-Year Olds Generally self-centered; sharing is difficult.
 Enjoy playing near other children.
 Try to assert themselves by saying "no." Sometimes do the opposite of what is asked.
 Imitate the behavior of adults and others.
 Want to help with household tasks.
 Become frustrated easily.
 Use character language in daily interaction (All pillars).
 Use the character colors and refer to them during play (All pillars).
-Offer choices whenever possible to allow them to make decisions without defying you (Respect & Decision Making).
-Remind children of the rules and relate them to being a good citizen and being responsible for following the rules (Respect & Responsibility).
+Offer choices whenever possible to allow them to make decisions without defying you (Respect &amp; Decision Making).
+Remind children of the rules and relate them to being a good citizen and being responsible for following the rules (Respect &amp; Responsibility).
 Encourage positive behavior (Respect).
-Encourage them to be kind to others and to share, even when it is hard (Respect & Caring).
+Encourage them to be kind to others and to share, even when it is hard (Respect &amp; Caring).
 Create character games that encourage their new physical achievement.
-Encourage them to be kind to others (Respect & Caring) Encourage them to talk in order to express their feelings, rather than hit or grab (Respect).
+Encourage them to be kind to others (Respect &amp; Caring) Encourage them to talk in order to express their feelings rather than hit or grab (Respect).
 Role-model desired behaviors (All pillars).

-Intellectual

-One-Year Olds 1117117777777

-Use "no" frequently.
+Toddlers (1 Intellectual One-Year Olds 2.0000000000000000000000000000000000000 Use "no" frequently.
 Begin to include a second person in pretend play.
 Have a short attention span.
 Because of their developing imagination, have trouble knowing what is real and what is pretend.
 Encourage them to use simple words of courtesy, e.g., "please" and "thank you" (Respect).
 Sing simple songs.
 Two-Year-Olds Follow simple directions.
 Express their feelings and wishes.
 Can memorize short rhymes.
 Join in simple songs.
-Begin to think about doing something before Encourage children to express their feelings in appropriate ways using appropriate language (Respect & Caring).
+Begin to think about doing something before doing it.
+Have trouble making choices, but they want to make choices.
+Encourage children to express their feelings in appropriate ways using appropriate language (Respect &amp; Caring).
 Help children think about ways to make good choices (Decision Making).
+Role-model desirable decision making.